Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

 Create Directory
    Prompts you to enter the name of a newly created directory inside the current one :kbd:`I`.
 Recursion
-   The number of directory levels to show at once.
+   The number of directory levels to show at once in a flat way.

    - None (only the current directory)
+   - Blend File (inside blend-files)
    - One level
    - Two Levels
    - Three levels